 We cannot see one of the Universe’s primary constituents: dark matter.
 The reason is simple: it doesn’t emit or absorb light in any wavelength.
 However, dark matter deflects, or “bends” light passing it and we can measure the distortions imprinted in the distant galaxies whose light is passing through dense regions of dark matter, a phenomenon predicted by General Relativity and known as gravitational lensing.

-Gravitational lensing effects are detectable in all distant galaxies: their images are all slightly distorted as they are lensed by the massive structures in the Universe lying between us and them.
-This weak lensing signal will be precisely measured using DES and LSST, allowing us to learn about the growth of structures in the universe, and the dark energy driving the expansion of the space between them.
-KIPAC scientists are engaged in trying to make these measurements as accurately as possible, understanding the telescope and camera hardware, and writing analysis software to extract the maximal amount of information from the data.
+Gravitational lensing effects are imprinted in all distant galaxies: their images are all slightly distorted as they are lensed by the massive structures in the Universe lying between us and them, allowing us to learn about the growth of structures in the Universe, and the dark energy driving the expansion of the space between them.
+This weak lensing signal is currently being analyzed using the Dark Energy Survey, and upcoming observations from the Vera Rubin Observatory will allow us to make these measurements much more precisely to learn more about the nature of dark matter and dark energy and their impact on the evolution of cosmic structure.
+KIPAC scientists are playing a leading role in making these measurements as accurately as possible, understanding the telescope and camera hardware, simulating what we expect to see from telescopes, and writing analysis software to extract the maximal amount of information from the data.